liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/01-fundamentals.markdown

 -   Tika
 -   dom4j

-If you’re approaching @product@ with the intention of customizing it, you can know that most if not all of the tools you’re familiar with are there.
-If you’re writing applications on Liferay’s platform, the sky’s the limit: you can use any web framework you like, and you can write both servlet and portlet-based applications.
-If you’re looking for a recommendation, though, we’re happy to point you to either our MVCPortlet or our JSF-based LiferayFaces frameworks.
+If you're approaching @product@ with the intention of customizing it, you can know that most if not all of the tools you're familiar with are there.
+If you're writing applications on Liferay's platform, the sky's the limit: you can use any web framework you like, and you can write both servlet and portlet-based applications.
+If you're looking for a recommendation, though, we're happy to point you to either our MVCPortlet or our JSF-based LiferayFaces frameworks.

 On the front-end, Liferay has kept pace with the most recent progressions in that space.
-If you’ve used Liferay in the past, you can of course continue to use Liferay’s venerable Alloy UI, but you are also free to use the front-end technologies you love the most:
+If you've used Liferay in the past, you can of course continue to use Liferay's venerable Alloy UI, but you are also free to use the front-end technologies you love the most:

 -   Bootstrap